-- For the most part, students will be required to take responsibility for their own learning in this course, under the direction of their supervisors. - This course will meet twice, and a combination of explicit instruction, Individual as well as group activities will be incorporated so that students can discuss their research with their peers as well as have time for independent learning.
+- For the most part, students will be required to take responsibility for their own learning in this course, under the direction of their supervisors. - This course will meet twice.
+There will be a combination of explicit instruction, individual, as well as group activities.
+These will be incorporated so that students can discuss their research with their peers as well as have time for independent learning.